EMPAT94/empat94.github.io/_gs/tutorial.md

 "So, which university in Ireland do you go to?"
 I continued.
 "Ah, ya know.
 I am *from* Ireland, but my college is in the England.
 I've been staying there since last year" she said.
 "Cool...
 What about you Arya, what do you do?"
 I turned to Arya.
 Julie, Taro, and Divin where on a lookout of sorts.
 They were also verifying our heading, making sure we weren't going around in circles.
 Since it was troublesome for only one to go, we had split up in 2 groups.
 Arya, Carol, and I were holding the fort with one half of Betty.
 Also, Arya was healing our minor wounds from a recent scuffle.
 "I'm a fashion designer," she said.
 Arya wasn't as tight-lipped as she was before.
 Now that I looked at her closely, she was quite pretty as well.
 "Artistic eh?
 Nice."
 I said.
 While I noticed a small scratch on the back of my hand mend, Carol asked Arya about her hometown.
 "Oh, I'm from Canada.
 Well, technically, I was born in India, but my family moved to Canada when I was 6.
 Been there for almost 20 years now."

 'Americas, Europe, Africa, Asia' I guess we're missing members only from Australia.
 I doubt Antarctica would be considered anyway.
 Uniform distribution, for sure.
 "So you're a Programmer then?"
 Arya brought me out of my contemplation.
 "Ah yes, I work as a Software Developer," I said.
 "Then, can I ask you for a favor?"
 Arya said in a slightly flustered tone.
 "Oh, of course.
 What is it?"
 I asked.
 I could already imagine what it could be.
 "I want to learn how to create customized spells.
 I gather you've already created a couple.
 How hard is it?" she asked, growing quite interested.
 "Well, it's not hard in the sense of creating one.
 It's more a matter of information shortage that holds you back here."
 I said.
 I wondered if I could've worded it better.
 I tried again, looking at her confused expression.
 "I mean, it is easy to write a spell, as long as you have the information you need to write one.
 It's like...
 Well, writing a recipe.
 Writing the recipe itself is not the problem.
 The issue is we don't know what ingredients we have."
 I explained.
 "So how do we find the ingredients?" came the obvious question.
 "Now that...
-That is a very good question".
+That is a very good question."

 ···